 The Gil Kane cover of 'Captain Action' issue 2 was not a typical one; you could barely see the heroes, Cap and his son, Action Boy, in the cockpit of their wonder vehicle, the Silver Streak.
 But what a great action cover!

+For years after seeing it, all my action figure heroes had 'hover cars', which I wrongly assumed the Streak was, based on this image.
+And this cover led me to find out who this strange Captain Action was; he became my action figure Holy Grail, and a source of future collecting.
 I mentioned love of the macabre, right?
 Leave it to Neal Adams to embody that in a hero who straddled the world between the living and the dead, and between horror comics and costumed adventure tales!
 Deadman was my first 'oddball' character obsession.
 B'wanna Beast infatuation would come later, but his Mike Sekowsky covers could not compare.

 Sex sells comics.
 How else do you explain Marvel's 90's Swimsuit issues?
 If you'd already fallen hard for Batgirl on TV, how could your pre-pubescent heart not fall for this Murphy Anderson cover?
 His work inside the book below was just as classy, tasteful, and drop-dead gorgeous. *Happy sigh*